Nick Fortes Player Props: Marlins vs. Pirates

-Nick Fortes -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Pittsburgh Pirates, with Mitch Keller on the mound, on June 22 at 6:40 PM ET.
+Nick Fortes -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Luis Ortiz on the mound, on June 23 at 6:40 PM ET.

-He reached base in his only plate appearance in his previous game against the Blue Jays.
+In his last game he had a hitless performance (0-for-4) against the Pirates.

 Nick Fortes Game Info & Props vs. the Pirates